samiulshuvo/10_fold_transfer_learning/README.md

 ## Dataset

-The dataset used for this cross-validation can be found in the `data` folder.
+The dataset used for this cross-validation can be found in https://www.kaggle.com/datasets/samiulshuvo/fundus-images.
 It contains images of two classes (class A and class B) stored in two separate folders.